Photos by Nish Nalbandian

 MotoGP offers all that drama in droves plus the thrill that’s only attainable when you discover a new romance.
 Trust someone whose just been smitten.
 Take MotoGP out on a date and by the end of the night I guarantee you too will be professing your undying love.

 Carmen Gentile has covered the wars in Iraq and Afghanistan and numerous bouts of unrest throughout the world.
-He was seriously injured while reporting in Afghanistan, an experience he chronicles in his book “Kissed by the Taliban.”
+He was seriously injured while reporting in Afghanistan, an experience he chronicles in his book “Blindsided by the Taliban.”

 Nish Nalbandian has photographed more than 35 countries worldwide covering everything from wars to sporting events, back alleys to luxury resorts.
 His recent photo book, “A Whole World Blind,” chronicles the struggles of armed Syrian rebels and civilians in and around Aleppo.
 The book has been roundly praised for its sympathetic depiction of the horrors there.